Pair3D/PairSDK/README.md

 ## Setup ##

 ### 1. Get your SDK License Key ###
- * Contact Pair for a key.
+ * Contact Pair for a key: contact@pair3d.com

 ### 2. Integrate The SDK With Your App ###
 * Download and extract the PairSDK.